 Many young people don’t realize their credit score has a big impact on their ability to rent a home or apartment.
-Most landlords pull credit reports before agreeing to sign a lease, and a less than desirable FICO score can severely limit your chances of getting into a decent apartment at all, let alone at a reasonable price.
+Most landlords pull renters credit and credit reports before agreeing to sign a lease, and a less than desirable FICO score can severely limit your chances of getting into a decent apartment at all, let alone at a reasonable price.

 90% of top lenders use FICO® Scores.
 Insurance companies, too, often charge higher insurance premiums to applicants with poor credit scores.